 Fee for Service

 Neurofeedback (also known as Neurotherapy or EEG Biofeedback) is a method of training the brain to function more efficiently.
-By measuring and analyzing brain wave patterns, and providing feedback that helps the brain change inefficient patterns, Neurofeedback helps reduce the symptoms that get in the way of learning.
+By measuring and analyzing brain wave patterns, and providing feedback that helps the brain change inefficient patterns, Neurofeedback helps reduce the symptoms that prevent your child from learning.
 Anxiety, impulsivity, ADHD, and inattention can all be significantly reduced through Neurofeedback training.

 BENEFITS OF NEUROFEEDBACK